wasp-lang/wasp/web/docs/auth/email.md

 ### Login

-Let's talk about some of the behavior you get out of the box:
-1. Rate limiting
-2. Preventing timing attacks

-TODO: write about the rate limiting and fake work security

 ![Auth UI](/img/authui/login.png)

+If logging in with an unverified email is allowed, the user will be able to login with an unverified email address.
+If logging in with an unverified email is not allowed, the user will be shown an error message.

+Read more about the `allowUnverifiedLogin` option [here](#allowunverifiedlogin-bool-specifies-whether-the-user-can-login-without-verifying-their-e-mail-address).

 ### Signup

-There are some default validation rules for the user passwords:
-1. The password must be at least 9 characters long.
-2. It must contain at least one lowercase letter.

-There is also a rate limiter for the signup requests.
-It is set to 1 request per minute.

-TODO: write about password validation rules

 ![Auth UI](/img/authui/signup.png)

+Some of the behavior you get out of the box:
+1. Rate limiting

+  We are limiting the rate of sign-up requests to **1 request per minute** per email address.
+This is done to prevent spamming.
+2. Preventing user email leaks

+  If somebody tries to signup with an email that already exists and it's verified, we'll give back the same response as if the user registered successfully.
+This is done to prevent leaking the user's email address.

+3. Allowing registration for unverified emails

+  If a user tries to register with an existing but **unverified** email, we'll allow them to do that.
+This is done to prevent bad actors from locking out other users from registering with their email address.

+4. Password validation

+  Read more about the default password validation rules and how to override them in [using auth docs](/docs/auth/overview).

 ## Email verification flow